Drag equation: Derivation

 Dimensional analysis thus makes a very complex problem (trying to determine the behavior of a function of five variables) a much simpler one: the determination of the drag as a function of only one variable, the Reynolds number.

 If the fluid is a gas, certain properties of the gas influence the drag and those properties must also be taken into account.
 Those properties are conventionally considered to be the absolute temperature of the gas, and the ratio of its specific heats.
 These two properties determine the speed of sound in the gas at its given temperature.
 The Buckingham pi theorem then leads to a third dimensionless group, the ratio of the relative velocity to the speed of sound, which is known as the Mach number.
 Consequently when a body is moving relative to a gas, the drag coefficient varies with the Mach number and the Reynolds number.

 The analysis also gives other information for free, so to speak.
 The analysis shows that, other things being equal, the drag force will be proportional to the density of the fluid.
 This kind of information often proves to be extremely valuable, especially in the early stages of a research project.

-Experimental methods

 To empirically determine the Reynolds number dependence, instead of experimenting on a large body with fast-flowing fluids (such as real-size airplanes in wind tunnels), one may just as well experiment using a small model in a flow of higher velocity because these two systems deliver similitude by having the same Reynolds number.
 If the same Reynolds number and Mach number cannot be achieved just by using a flow of higher velocity it may be advantageous to use a fluid of greater density or lower viscosity.